 Active duty US military personnel can get their annual fees waived on all AMEX cards and all personal Chase cards opened on or after 2018.
 Activated reservists and guard on Title 10 and Title 32 orders should also be eligible.

-AMEX Marriott Bonvoy Brilliant™
+AMEX Marriott Bonvoy Brilliant™ for Military

 - Learn more about this excellent, fee waived card for military here